 Accessibility in School Social Activities

-The Committee recognizes that students with disabilities often experience social isolation from their peers without disabilities.
+The Committee recognizes that students with disabilities are often socially isolated from their peers without disabilities.
 This isolation happens because of accessibility barriers, such as:

-Furthermore, some students need support to learn social skills, to communicate with peers, or to play games their peers enjoy.
-Current AODA requirements for accessibility in school focus on removing barriers within the classroom, such as making textbooks and other resources accessible.
+Furthermore, some students need support to learn social skills, or to take part in games or pastimes their peers enjoy.
+Current education requirements under the AODA focus on removing barriers within the classroom, such as making textbooks and other resources accessible.
 In addition, education standards should address barriers that limit students’ abilities to befriend and socialize with their peers.

-Therefore, the Committee recommends that staff support students with disabilities during school social activities.
-For example, staff could support students during:
+Therefore, the Committee recommends that staff provide support for students with disabilities during school social activities.
+For example, a student or their family might ask for staff support during:

 - Unstructured play or free time